FloatingPlanet/Money-Tree/README.md

   3. [Bootstrap](https://getbootstrap.com/docs/4.4/layout/overview/)

 ## Important!!!!!!!!!!!! everything related to user'data, you have to check if user still loged in by using this.us.logInObservable()
+## Important!!!!!!!!!!!!
+Objects and arrays are passed by references, so that we do not have to use observable to track changes
 ~~### new UI Framework: https://semantic-ui.com/elements/step.html#step~~
    #### why user gives up checkout
     61%: Extra costs (shipping, taxes, fees) were too high